pabloblancog/pabloblancog.github.io/_posts/2020-9-18-swiftUI_login.md

 ---
 layout: post
-title: Basic login with SwiftUI
+title: How to create a login screen in SwiftUI
 published: true
 ---